 What is the most popular sin?
 Well, I’m sure if you asked several different people you would get several different answers.
 The most popular sin among the people I have known over the years is lying.
 It seems so easy for people to lie.
-Sometimes, it seems, for no reason at all, except to be lying.
+Sometimes it seems like some people lie just to be lying.

 A few years ago I was talking to a friend from my school days.
-As old friends often do when they get together, we were talking about the good ole days.
-He asked the famous question, “Remember When?”…… I remembered alright.
+As old friends often do when they get together, we were talking about the good old days.
+He asked the famous question, “Remember When….?”
+Yeah, I remembered alright.
 I remembered what a big lie I had told that time.
-We talked a while longer, then came another question and I remembered another lie.
-Then another and another.
+We talked a while longer, then another question came up and I remembered another lie.

 It was no secret that I hadn’t always been honest when I was younger, but as we talked about all the fun times from our youth and all the crazy things we had done, I found myself confessing to several lies that he didn’t know about.
 He had given me the nick-name Fred when we were in elementary school.
 As we talked he just comely said, “Fred, you were just a big ole liar.
 Weren’t you?
 Yes, I was.
 It was kind of a shock to me too, because I guess I had tried to forget the bad things I had done in my early years.